sourcerer-mike/wp-comfort/CONTRIBUTE.md

 Those releases are incompatible with their previous.
 Migration is only guaranteed from one specific minor version.

+- Look up all `@deprecated` functions and remove them.
 - Doc: There should be an API documentation.
 - PHPUnit: Code Coverage should be over 90% in Methods and Lines.